Greater Iqbal Park

 Noted as the home of Minar-e-Pakistan, the 329-acre park includes an artificial lake which spreads over four acres which includes an 800-feet-long musical fountain.
 Other attractions includes a two-kilometre-long soft rail, a library, an open-air gym and a food court.
-The tombs of Allama Iqbal and Hafeez Jalandhari are also located in the park.
+The tombs of Iqbal and Hafeez Jalandhari are also located in the park.

 History

 The grounds known as Greater Iqbal Park today were used for ceremonial military parades during the Mughal era.
 After the ascension of the Sikhs into power in 1799, the grounds came to be known as 'Parade Ground', as the area continued to be used for the same purpose as it was by the Mughals.

 When the British captured Lahore in 1849, they renamed the grounds as Minto Park, after Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto, and Governor-General of India between July 1807 and 1813.

 After the creation of Pakistan, the park was renamed as Iqbal Park, after the poet-philosopher Muhammad Iqbal, in commemoration of the Lahore Resolution of 1940.
 After extensive renovations were completed in December 2016, the park was given its current name.